 As much as you can, recycle instead of throwing out items you no longer need.

 Separate your waste.
 Have bins for paper products, plastic recyclable plastic products, non-recyclable products, and food waste that can be composted.

 Paper products can be used as fire starters.
 Some paper products can be composted or re-purposed as gift wrapping.
 Cardboard items can be used as a liner for your garden beds to prevent weeds from growing.

 Recyclable plastics should be recycled.
-Get your guide for recyclables here
+Get your guide for recyclables from my free resource library!

-Food waste can be re-purposed as food for your plants, garden and yard.
-Find out more about composting and sustainable gardening in here
+Food waste can be re-purposed as food for your plants, garden, and yard.
+Find out more about composting in my post about sustainable gardening.

-Choose sustainable products, reduce the waste you produce, Recycle as much as you can.
+Choose sustainable products, reduce the waste you produce, and Recycle as much as you can.

 One person can make a difference.